 B.S.E.E.
 State University of NY at Stony Brook, 1976

 Michael I. Miller is the Bessie Darling Massey Professor and Director of Biomedical Engineering at Johns Hopkins University.
 He is also director of the Center for Imaging Science and co-director of the Kavli Neuroscience Discovery Institute.

-As a biomedical engineer, Miller is pioneering cutting-edge technologies in computational medicine to understand and diagnose neurodegenerative diseases.
+As a biomedical engineer who specializes in data science, Miller is pioneering cutting-edge technologies in computational medicine to understand and diagnose neurodegenerative diseases.
 His research focuses on the functional and structural characteristics of the human brain in health and disease, including Huntington’s disease, Alzheimer’s disease, dementia, bipolar disorder, schizophrenia, and epilepsy.
 By developing new tools to analyze patient brain scans, derived from advanced medical imaging technologies, Miller aims to predict the risk of developing neurological disorders years before the onset of clinical symptoms.
 His lab is currently devising cloud-based methods to build and share libraries of brain images—and the algorithms used to understand them—associated with neuropsychiatric illness.
 Miller’s research is highly translational, and he has co-founded four start-up companies in the past decade.